soedinglab/PEnG-motif/README.md

 ## Interpreting the output

-The PEnG-motif algorithm runs several phases, understanding the output printed to the console can be important when interpreting the results.
+The PEnG-motif algorithm runs several phases; understanding the output printed to the console can be important when interpreting the results.

 ### Phase 1: Counting base patterns